 On this WordPress security testing page there are two options.
-The first is a passive (safe) check that downloads a few pages from the website and performs analysis on the raw HTML code.
-The second option is a more aggressive active scan that attempts to enumerate plugins, themes and users with custom WordPress auditing scripts that use the Nmap NSE framework.
+The first is a FREE passive check that downloads a handful of pages from the website and performs analysis on the raw HTML code.
+The second option is a thorough active scan that attempts to enumerate plugins, themes and users with custom WordPress auditing scripts that use the Nmap NSE framework.

 Need an expert?
 We will identify and validate ways to improve your security

 Perform a Free WordPress Security Scan with a low impact test.

 Check any WordPress based site and get a high level overview of the sites security posture.
 Once you see how easy it is grab a membership and test WordPress with Nmap WordPress NSE Scripts, Nikto, OpenVAS and more.